SaimonL/namecheap-dynamic-dns/README.md

 ## Usage

 In order to use this gem you must first create a YML file that tells this gem information about what are the domain/s to target and some additional information.
+Also you will need to have connection to Internet.

+If you are in highly secure site then the following domains needs to be white listed:
+* dynamicdns.park-your-domain.com
+* whatismyip.akamai.com

-## YML
+### YML

 The file you are about to create can have any name.
 I named mine `domains.yml`.
 As long as you specify the file path you should be fine.